-When applying for any type of finance, many people’s thoughts turn to the state of their credit score and the impact it may have on whether their finance application is successful.
+When applying for any type of finance, many people’s thoughts turn to the state of their credit score and the impact it may have on their overall finance application.
 This is also the case for business finance – a good company credit score can make it easier to get approved for funding, along with helping you to secure lower interest rates.
 In this guide, we explore how credit scores are calculated, why they are so important and seven steps you can take to improve the credit score of your business.

 What is a credit score?